 - Applications qualifying for expedited processing are acted on within 15 calendar days following receipt of a complete application.
 Other applications will be acted on within 30 calendar days.

 As part of the application process, each state member bank must subscribe to capital stock in the Federal Reserve Bank in an amount equal to six percent of its combined capital and surplus (but excluding retained earnings); three percent must be paid in and the remaining three percent is on call.
-The paid in portion currently earns an annual dividend of six percent.
+The annual dividend rate on the paid in portion will depend on the total consolidated assets of the member bank.
+In 2016, institutions with less than $10 billion in total assets will receive a six percent annual dividend rate on the paid in portion.
+For larger institutions, the annual dividend rate will vary.
+In addition, the total consolidated asset threshold to be eligible for a six percent dividend rate will be adjusted annually.
+See Regulation I, Issue and Cancellation of Federal Reserve Bank Capital Stock, for additional information.

 Please note that Reserve Bank staff is available to provide guidance and assistance prior to submission of an application, and the Reserve Bank would be pleased to arrange meetings with bank officers, directors, organizers, or advisers, to discuss Federal Reserve membership.